 - Have a designated a safe area where drivers can wait

 - Have safety procedures for drivers who need to remain near their vehicles during loading or unloading

 In addition to training drivers, and other workers on your safety policies, visitors should be informed about safety policies, and their access to areas where safety training is required should be restricted.
 Contractors or vendors who are regularly in your workplace should receive your normal safety training.

-Warehouse traffic safety also includes protecting workers from hazards such as high noise levels and the dangers of hazardous materials as they are being loaded or unloaded.
-In some cases personal protective equipment is the only option.
+Warehouse traffic safety also means protecting workers from hazards such as high noise levels and the dangers of hazardous materials as they are loaded or unloaded.
+In some cases, personal protective equipment is the only option.
 For example, ear protection may be required in areas in which traffic causes high noise levels.

 Signage and floor marking in warehouses is used to keep pedestrians and vehicles separate, and to guide people safely to their destinations.

 - Warning Vehicles Have The Right Of Way